-- Complex Transactions: DeFi, staking, margin trading and other complex transactions may not be possible with every crypto tax solution.
+DeFi, staking, margin trading, and other complex transactions may not be possible with every crypto tax solution.

-- Tax Loss Harvesting: The best solutions enable you to save money on taxes via tax loss harvesting rather than just helping you pay the right amounts.
+The best solutions enable you to save money on crypto investors’ taxes via tax-loss harvesting rather than just helping you pay the right amount of taxes.

 If you have unrecorded transactions, you may need to file a delinquent or amended tax return for prior years.
 These actions may trigger a tax liability in the current year but leaving taxes unpaid could result in a much larger future liability.
 The statute of limitations doesn’t apply for fraudulent transactions (e.g. intentionally not reporting transactions).